Introduction

 Definition and Characteristics

-- Composition: Stucco is a blend of cement, lime, sand, and water, applied in several layers over a lath base, creating a durable and textured surface.
+- Composition: Stucco is crafted from a mixture of cement, lime, sand, and water, layered over a lath base to form a resilient and textured exterior.

 Advantages of Stucco